Exploring the Structures for Society

 - Sit in on lectures and attend events featuring high-profile politicians, scholars and alumni.

-- Become a leader or active participant in interdisciplinary programs such as the Warrior Coffee Project or The Center for Energy and the Future.
+- Become a leader or active participant in interdisciplinary programs such as the Warrior Coffee Project.

 - Learn firsthand how sustainable international development can be consistent with local for-profit aims through our Alabaster Coffee Roaster and Tea Company partnership.

 - Gain teaching experience as a tutor in the Academic Resource Center.